Nikon d3500 vs Nikon d5600 comparison:

 Photography Type:

-In this section, we rank and contrast the Nikon D3500 and D5600 for five distinct categories of photography to help you decide if you have a particular interest in one or more of these fields.
+In this section, we rank and contrast the Nikon D3500 and D5600 for five distinct photography categories to help you decide if you have a particular interest in one or more of these fields.

 Sports Photography: